argilla-io/argilla-cookbook/ui-finetune/README.md

 ### Select the base model

 The Hugging Face Hub contains thousands of language models that we could use as a base model for fine-tuning.
+Many of them are evaluated on general benchmarks and can be used as a starting point for fine-tuning.
+To access benchmark scores for a model, you can use the [Open LLM Leaderboard](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard).

 We will use the SmolLM2 model as a base because it's only 1.7 billion parameters which means it will run on a wide range of hardware.
 It's also performed well on general benchmarks so we can expect reasonable performance from it on a number of use cases.

 ![SmolLM2 image](../images/ui-finetune/smollm-2-cover.png)